-Plan a realistic technology life cycle
+Plan a realistic technology life cycle BYOD

 One of the reasons I’ve seen that people start thinking about bringing their own machines into work is when their machine at work is so old and out of date that you can’t get work done.
 Whether the machine is just slow or it can’t run new apps, that feeling that you’re working on an antique makes you start wondering if IT really understands what people need to get their job done.
-Truthfully, most IT folks know very well when people are dealing with outdated machines, they often don’t have the power to do anything about it.
+Truthfully, most IT folks know very well when people are dealing with outdated computers, they often don’t have the power to do anything about it.
 This is where company and IT leadership need to step in and plan for how often machines get refreshed.
 Computers more than 3 years old are going to start feeling old and outdated, so think about when those machines are retired and given new homes (in Vancouver Free Geek accepts old machines and gives them new life for low income families).
 One way to get more time out of your technology investment is to have a practical hand-me-down system.
 For example, developers and designers need much more powerful machines than people who only create documents all day.
 When a machine is too slow for a developer, it could still have a serviceable life for someone with much less demanding tech needs.
-Which brings me to the next antidote: role-based technology allocations.
+Which brings me to the next antidote: role-based technology allocations and BYOD.

 Give power users more powerful machines